 I will do my utmost to assure fairplay in this difficult period.
 When there is less to go around, everybody must sacrifice.
-All must exercise restraint in demands for incrased prefit -- or increased pay.
+All must exercise restraint in demands for incrased profit -- or increased pay.
 The burdens of the times must be equally divided, equally shared.
-Those who abuse their from me.
+Those who abuse their second power will hear from me.
 So will those who seek a free ride.